RyuuKanaeru/ujikomtamu/README.md

 # Output: PDO Object (berarti berhasil)
 ```

-### ❌ Error: "The PHP GD extension is required, but is not installed"
+### âŒ Error: "The PHP GD extension is required, but is not installed"

 **Penyebab:** GD Extension tidak aktif saat export PDF
 **Solusi:**